Angelina12P/Command-Line-Team-Member-Updater/README.md

 When a user starts the application, they're prompted to enter the team manager's:

-Name
+Name,
-Employee ID
+Employee ID,
-Email address
+Email address,
-Office number
+Office number.

 When a user enters those requirements, the user is presented with a menu with the option to:

-Add an engineer
+Add an engineer,
-Add an intern
+Add an intern,
-Finish building the team
+Finish building the team.

 When a user selects the engineer option, the user is prompted to enter the following and then taken back to the menu:

-Engineer's Name
+Engineer's Name,
-ID
+ID,
-Email
+Email,
-GitHub username
+GitHub username.

 When a user selects the intern option, the user is prompted to enter the following and then taken back to the menu:

-Intern’s name
+Intern’s name,
-ID
+ID,
-Email
+Email,
-School
+School.

 When a user decides to finish building their team, they exit the application and the HTML is generated.